cgrates/cgrates/docs/suppliers.rst

 **SupplierS** is a standalone subsystem within **CGRateS** responsible to compute a list of suppliers which can be used for a specific event received to process.
 It is accessed via :ref:`CGRateS RPC APIs<remote-management>`.

 As most of the other subsystems, it is performance oriented, stored inside *DataDB* but cached inside the *cgr-engine* process.
-Caching can be done dynamically/on-demand or at start-time/precached and it is configurable within *cache* section in the .json configuration file.
+Caching can be done dynamically/on-demand or at start-time/precached and it is configurable within *cache* section in the :ref:`JSON configuration <configuration>`.

 Processing logic
 ----------------

-When a new *Event* is received, **SupplierS** will pass it to :ref:`FilterS` in order to find all *SupplierProfiles* matching the *Event*.
+When a new *Event* is received, **SupplierS** will pass it to :ref:`FilterS` in order to find all :ref:`SupplierProfiles<SupplierProfile>` matching the *Event*.

-As a result of the selection process we will get a single *SupplierProfile* matching the *Event* is active at the *EventTime* and has a higher priority than the other matching *SupplierProfiles*.
+As a result of the selection process we will get a single :ref:`SupplierProfile` matching the *Event*, is active at the *EventTime* and has a higher priority than the other matching :ref:`SupplierProfiles<SupplierProfile>`.

 Depending on the *Strategy* defined in the *SupplierProfile*, further steps will be taken (ie: query cost, stats, ordering) for each of the individual *SupplierIDs* defined within the *SupplierProfile*.

 APIs logic
 ----------